 When Will Disney World Reopen?

-Disney World was back in business July 11, after announcing on May 27 that they were planning for a phased reopening.
-Magic Kingdom and Animal Kingdom reopened July 11, while Epcot and Hollywood Studios reopened July 15.
+Disney World was back in business July 11, 2020, after announcing a few months prior that they were planning for a phased reopening.
+Magic Kingdom and Animal Kingdom reopened that day, while Epcot and Hollywood Studios reopened July 15, 2020.
 Much like Shanghai Disneyland, the parks opened at a lower capacity to start, and guests are required to wear a mask and have their temperature checked before entering the parks.

 Select shops and restaurants in Disney Springs are currently open, in accordance with guidelines laid out for the reopening of other businesses in Orlando, FL, as reported on May 7, 2020.
-On May 14, The Hollywood Reporter reported that opening Disney retail shops (like the World of Disney Store) and Disney eateries will be the second phase of reopening Disney Springs.
-Those shops will resume operations seven days after the May 20 date, on May 27.
-Guests and employees will be required to wear masks, and there will be "limitations on capacity, parking, and operating hours."
+A week later, on May 14, The Hollywood Reporter reported that opening Disney retail shops (like the World of Disney Store) and Disney eateries would be the second phase of reopening Disney Springs.
+Those shops resumed operations seven days after the May 20 date indicated in the article, on May 27, 2020.
+Guests and employees will be required to wear masks, and there will be "limitations on capacity, parking, and operating hours," said Disney Springs vice president Matt Simon.

-On Monday May 19, Disney issued a COVID-19 disclaimer regarding the opening of the parks that reads: "Upon reopening, theme parks, Disney Resort hotels, restaurants, attractions, experiences, and other offerings may be modified and will be limited in capacity and subject to limited availability or closure based on direction from health experts and government officials to promote physical distancing."
+On May 19, 2020, Disney issued a COVID-19 disclaimer regarding the opening of the parks that read: "Upon reopening, theme parks, Disney Resort hotels, restaurants, attractions, experiences, and other offerings may be modified and will be limited in capacity and subject to limited availability or closure based on direction from health experts and government officials to promote physical distancing."
 It continued to say that "attractions, experiences, services, and amenities may have limited availability or may remain closed."
-This remains true, as reports say when Disney World begins its reopening on July 11, there will be no parades, firework shows, or character meet-and-greets.

 The demand is definitely there, though, according to Mike Rahlmann, a senior travel counselor with The Magic For Less Travel and host of the Be Our Guest WDW Podcast.
 "We have been doing nightly call-in shows since the quarantine started.
 We have lots of passionate Disney fans, so they are chomping at the bit to get back to the resorts and theme parks, even if it means in a limited or modified fashion."
 He also said that the podcast's fans would be fine getting into the parks with modifications like social distancing, decreased capacity, and face coverings.